As it gets cooler outside, it is time to weatherize your home. Why is this important? Just a few reasons:

 This is so simple, but many homeowners skip it.
 We highly recommend having your HVAC system serviced professionally twice a year (in the spring before using the air conditioner for the first time and in the fall before using the furnace for the first time).
 Even if everything is working well, this kind of preventive maintenance is important for the life of your HVAC system, addressing any issues before they turn into expensive repairs or replacements.

 You will save money by lowering the temperature in your home, even just a degree or two.
 You can always add an extra layer of clothing or curl up under a blanket.
 With time, your body will adjust, and you will enjoy the lower heating bills too.
 By using a programmable thermostat, you can program it to automatically adjust the temperature while you are out of the house too (e.g., at work), so you don’t have to remember to change the temperature before leaving your house.
 (For more ways to save on your winter heating bills, check out this blog post.)

 Make sure your walls, attic and basement are well-insulated to save money and energy.

 - Turn down your water heater

 Lower the temperature of your water heater to 120 degrees Fahrenheit to reduce your bill.
 Regular water heater maintenance every six months is also important.
 You can hire a professional or do it yourself.

 While there are many ways to further weatherize your home, these eight will go a long way.

-Stiles Heating & Cooling is ready to help get your home ready for winter.
+Stiles Heating, Cooling, & Plumbing is ready to help get your home ready for winter.
 We can perform an energy audit on your home, offer weatherization recommendations, service your HVAC system and more.
 Call today for more information or to schedule an appointment.